crazychenz/vinnie.work/website/static/misc/android-notes/10-dynamic-with-jdwp.md

 - Jadx Variable watch only sees what is available via the StackFrame values.
 JDWP does not expose the actual values in the vregs in Dalvik.
 - Jadx variables that are exposed do not provide any information of value.
 If I saw a object in a register, maybe I want to see its field values or any number of depth searching of that object instance tree.
 - Jadx logcat is a nice addition, but it needs a fuzzyfinder and I'd rather watch logcat in tmux anyway.

+Wish list:

+If only JADX had a JDB REPL, it would be a really awesome interface.
+That said, neither (sadly) have the ability to see the real values of vregs as Smali is executing.